bids-standard/bids-specification/src/04-modality-specific-files/10-microscopy.md

 ## Required Samples file (`samples.tsv`)

-For Microscopy data, the [Samples file](../03-modality-agnostic-files.md#samples-file) `samples.tsv` is REQUIRED and its associated metadata `samples.json` file is RECOMMENDED.
+For Microscopy data, the [Samples file](../03-modality-agnostic-files.md#samples-file) `samples.tsv` is REQUIRED and its associated sidecar `samples.json` file is RECOMMENDED.

 Additional optional columns MAY be used to describe other samples' attributes.